qooxdoo/qooxdoo/docs/cli/packages.md

   --noheaders, -H  Omit header and footer
 ```

-### Install libraries
+### Install a library

-You can then install any contrib library from this list by executing `qx contrib
+You can then install any package from this list by executing `qx package
 install <URI>`.
 The URI takes the form `github_user/repository[/path]`: the first
 part is the name of a repository on GitHub, which is enough if the `Manifest.json`
 of the library is in the root of the repository.
 Otherwise, the path to the